juanriopizzella/CloseFilesOnLoadCheckbox/README.md

-# CloseFilesOnLoadCheckbox (Autodesk Navisworks Plugin)
+# CloseFilesOnLoadCheckbox (Autodesk Navisworks Manage Plugin)

 This repository contains the source code and Visual Studio Solution of the CloseFilesOnLoadCheckbox Autodesk Navisworks Manage 2022 Plugin.